mohammadijoo/Java_Plot/README.md

 `createHistogram4()`:

 - Generates 10,000 samples from N(0,1).
-- Uses the explicit custom bin edges that match your C++ example.
+- Uses the explicit custom bin edges.
 - Computes `count_density = count / bin_width` for each bin.
 - Plots count density vs. bin center as a `CategoryChart`.
 - Y-axis is formatted with `0.00` decimal pattern.